chocknell/chocknell.github.io/_posts/2024-01-17-Itiner-AI-Travel-App.md

 title: Itiner-AI - A Bespoke Travel App
 ---

 Prototype of an Artificial Intelligence App using Generative AI to create bespoke itineraries and keepsake images for travellers.
+Check out the beginnings of an online version of the app [here](https://itiner-ai.streamlit.app/)!

 ### Concept
 As a keen traveller, I am constantly looking for recommendations when going to a new place to make sure I can have the best possible experience.
 This is particularly the case when I have a limited time to spend in specific cities, where there is not currently an app available in the market that allows for specific personalization.
 This led me to come up with an idea for a new travel app, named **Itiner-AI** which uses **Generative AI** to come up with itineraries based on a users like/dislikes.
 To incorporate further use of Artificial Intelligence techniques, the app will also generate an image of a defined style including various different locations that have been visited, for the user to keep as a memento.
 The concept and flow of the application is shown in the image below.